cosmos/cosmos-sdk/docs/spec/staking/state.md

 Validators are identified according to the `OperatorAddr`, an SDK validator address for the operator of the validator.

 Validators also have a `ConsPubKey`, the public key of the validator.
+The validator can be retrieved from it's `ConsPubKey` once it can be converted into the corresponding `ConsAddr`.
 Validators are indexed in the store using the following maps:

 - Validators: `0x02 | OperatorAddr -> amino(validator)`
-- ValidatorsByPubKey: `0x03 | ConsPubKey -> OperatorAddr`
+- ValidatorsByConsAddr: `0x03 | ConsAddr -> OperatorAddr`
 - ValidatorsByPower: `0x05 | power | blockHeight | blockTx  -> OperatorAddr`

 `Validators` is the primary index - it ensures that each operator can have only one